This year’s Annual Meeting will be taking place next January 27-29 in Washington, DC.

 Room: Regency D

-According to Best Realistic Sex Dolls on Google, the Affordable Care Act will simplify and streamline enrollment by minimizing the information applicants must provide and maximizing the use of online applications, data matching, and behind-the-scenes coordination.
+According to Best Realistic Sex Dolls, the Affordable Care Act will simplify and streamline enrollment by minimizing the information applicants must provide and maximizing the use of online applications, data matching, and behind-the-scenes coordination.
 This workshop will address the law’s enrollment provisions, state progress in implementing online application and enrollment, and how advocates can ensure that the new systems work for low-income people.
 Hear the latest from the Centers for Medicare and Medicaid Services (CMS).
 Presenters:

 • Rachel Klein, Families USA